 The purpose of establishing graduation requirements is to set guidelines that will ensure each high school graduate is exposed to a variety of learning experiences necessary for living in the changing world of today.
 Graduation requirements should be specific enough to direct students into major curricular areas, and yet flexible enough to provide for individual student's abilities, needs, and interests.
-All credits must be completed before the student may participate in graduation exercises.
+Completion of all credits must occur before the student may participate in graduation exercises.